Cogito, Ergo Sum

 The drifter jolted awake.
 “Huhwhatdoyouwhat?”

 “I said, ‘This is serious!’
-I am despairing here, on the verge of blowing my brains out, and you can’t even bother to listen!”
+I am despairing here, on the verge of blowing my brains out, and you can’t even bother to listen to me!”

 “I’m sorry.
 I’m tired.”

 “I am tired!” said Geoff, jabbing his thumb into his chest.
 “Tired of this goddamn counterfeit life … I’m not made for it.
 Really, I’m not.
 I’m living in the wrong era, I realize it more and more.
-I should’ve been born millennia ago, when men could still be men, when honor was still the highest virtue … and wasn’t trampled upon by effeminate feet.
+I should’ve been born millennia ago, when men could still be men, when honor was still the highest virtue.

-“I’m made for glory and thunder,”—he shook his arms at the sky—“for gore and savagery.
-I’m made for blood on my teeth,”—he bared his teeth—“for viscera on my fingertips.”
+“I’m made for glory and thunder, for gore and savagery.
+I’m made for blood on my teeth, for viscera on my fingertips.”
 He wiggled his fingertips.
 “I was born to be a hero, to die a hero.
 Just look at this,” he said, flexing his right arm every which way.
 “Just look at that.
 I wasn’t placed on this earth to code!
 To engineer spreadsheets!
 What a joke!”

 He spat on the lawn.

 “I should’ve lived alongside Caesar—the O.G.
 Now there was a man.
-A dashing playboy who could cut throat with the best of them.
-He led from the front, and fucked from the back.
+A dashing playboy who could cut throats with the best of them.
+He led from the front and fucked from the back.
 Do you know that he impregnated Cleopatra?
 What a lad.
 He was bigger than Rome.
 They couldn’t handle him.”

-“There’s only one problem,” he said, looking around in disgust, “everything is so goddamn boring!
+“There’s only one problem,” he said, looking around in disgust, “everything is so goddamn boring.
 Just look at all of this: kids running around, tourists licking ice cream, blue skies, carbon-fiber yachts.
 The only remote threat is these damn seagulls.
-Did you know that one stole half a croissant from my hand once?
+Did you know that one stole a chocolate croissant out of my hand once?
 Gangsters, all of them.

 “But what I’m trying to say is this: this world is too docile, too safe.
 There are no great threats, no evil fascists to overthrow.
 Where will I get my opportunity?”

-“What the …” was all he could get out.
-Multiple gunmen, dressed in black from head to toe, were spreading across the grounds, firing at anyone and anything that moved.
-All around him, people were running, screaming, falling, hiding.
-The drifter too, when heaven and earth began to shake like a hammer drill, displayed an unexpected capacity for action—falling off his chair and bolting into the horizon.
-Only Geoff didn’t move—that is, until very suddenly, he did.
+Multiple gunmen, dressed in matte-black tactical gear, began to fan across the grounds, firing at anyone and anything that moved.
+All around Geoff, people were running, screaming, falling, hiding.
+The drifter, too, when heaven and earth began to shake like a hammer drill, displayed an unexpected capacity for action, rolling off his chair and bolting into the horizon.

-He dove into his ribcage torpedo-style, the man groaning like the Titanic as they went flying through the air.
-The moment they crashed into the ground, Geoff quickly drew himself up onto his knees, ripped the Kalashnikov from the man’s grip, and smashed the butt into his face.
-One, two, three times—the man was conked, his head lolling limply to the side.
+He struck the man’s ribcage like a torpedo, sending them both flying.
+The moment they hit the ground, Geoff scrambled to his knees, ripped the Kalashnikov from the man’s grip, and hammered the butt into his face until he went slack, his head lolling to the side.

-Being a devoted gun nut since the age of five, and having feverishly simulated this kind of scenario countless times late at night as he lay in bed, clutching his blanket, there was no fumbling or questions about what to do next.
-Like never before in his life, Geoff knew with absolute certainty not only what to do next, but he also had no qualms about doing it.
-At long last, he felt aligned, on purpose.
+A devoted gun nut since the age of five, Geoff had simulated this kind of scenario a thousand times.
+Now, there was no fumbling around or indecision.
+For the first time in his life, he knew exactly what to do—and he had no qualms about doing it.
+He felt aligned.
+On purpose.

 He snarled with satisfaction.